complxalgorithm/TweetKeywordMapper/README.md

 ```

 #### Shell
-You can also use the shell script to execute the program on non-Windows machines.
+You can also use the <em>tkm</em> shell script to execute the program.

 Make the script executable by running the following command within the TweetKeywordMapper directory:
 ```